justin-mbca/enterprise-ai-workflows/project3-document-qa/README.md

    - Expand "📄 Retrieved Context" to see the sources and relevance scores

 Troubleshooting
+- HR use case tips:
+   - Try questions like "What is the overtime policy?", "When is payroll processed?", or "How does PTO accrue?"
+   - Load the HR sample first to populate the knowledge base with HR/policy docs.
 - If you see "No relevant documents", make sure you loaded sample or custom documents
 - First inference might be slow while the model warms up; later queries are faster
 - Click "📊 View Statistics" or "🗑️ Clear Knowledge Base" in the Manage tab to inspect/reset the index